Halstead Hill Farm

 agroforestry open weekend 2023

-Over the Agroforestry Open Weekend we will be open on Friday and Saturday for 2 hour tours starting at 2pm.
+Over the Agroforestry Open Weekend we will be open on Friday for a 2 hour tour starting at 11am.
+You could also visit the nearby Allerton Project for their Friday afternoon tour

 please don’t just turn up

-It’s ESSENTIAL you book one of the limited Agroforestry Open Weekend places by emailing your name, number of people, day of tour and where you’re coming from to halsteadhillfarm@gmail.com
+To book one of our limited Agroforestry Open Weekend places email your name, number of people and where you’re coming from to halsteadhillfarm@gmail.com

 As we have livestock strictly NO DOGS please